 The image used as background for this page shows a fragment of a mosaic portraying the head of Oceanus.

 The triclinium, the formal dining room, or the oecus, a hall for receiving guests, of a luxury house were often decorated with mosaics depicting xenia, fruit and food which were offered to guests (xenos being the Greek word for foreigner/guest).
-The basket of figs can be noticed also in the triclinum of Villa di Poppea near Pompeii and other xenia can be seen in paintings at Lyon and mosaics at Sepphoris.
+The basket of figs can be noticed also in the triclinium of Villa di Poppea near Pompeii and other xenia can be seen in paintings at Lyon and mosaics at Sepphoris.
 In this mosaic this theme is combined with the depiction of fishermen, another very popular subject.
 You may wish to see a floor mosaic in Rome where xenia are shown after the banquet.

 Birds: (left) a peacock; (right) game, an early example of still life from Thysdrus (IIIrd century)